openownership/bods-dev-handbook/translations.md

 Skills:
   * To have an understanding of how Github works
-  * To understand how the translation process works in Transifex
+  * To understand and be able to manage the translation process in Transifex
-  * To understand how organisations and teams work in Transifex
+  * To understand and be able to manage organisations and teams in Transifex
-  * To understand how to extract the strings
+  * To be able to use the tooling to extract strings from the repositories
+  * To be able to push and pull extracted strings to and from Transifex
-  * To understand how to add and update a translation of the website in Transifex
+  * To be able to add and update a translation of the website in Transifex

 #### Translator

+Tasks:
   * Translate the strings in Transifex from the source language (by default, English) into the target language

 Therefore they need: